Samuel7047/House-price-prediction/README.md

-# House-price-prediction

-I have implemented a comprehensive solution to predict house prices using a variety of models, including Linear Regression, Decision Tree, Random Forest, XGBoost, Support Vector Machine, k-Nearest Neighbors, and Neural Networks.

-#Project Highlights:

-#1.Data Loading and Preprocessing:
-We start by loading the dataset and converting the date column to a datetime object for easier manipulation.
-We extract the year and month from the date and drop unnecessary columns (id and date).
-Missing values are handled by dropping any rows with NaNs.

-#2.Feature and Target Separation:
-The dataset is split into features (X) and the target variable (y), where the target variable is the house price.

-#3.Train-Test Split:
-We split the data into training and testing sets to evaluate our models' performance on unseen data.

-#4.Model Training and Evaluation:
-We define a helper function evaluate_model() to train each model and calculate the RMSE and R² scores for performance evaluation.
-Models included in this project are:
-Linear Regression
-Decision Tree
-Random Forest
-XGBoost
-Support Vector Machine (SVR)
-k-Nearest Neighbors
-Neural Networks (using Keras and TensorFlow)

-#5.Model Performance:
-Linear Regression: RMSE = 212036.1654, R² = 0.7026
-Decision Tree: RMSE = 211372.5139, R² = 0.7045
-Random Forest: RMSE = 150257.8166, R² = 0.8507
-XGBoost: RMSE = 142414.6545, R² = 0.8658
-Support Vector Machine: RMSE = 400942.5278, R² = -0.0634
-k-Nearest Neighbors: RMSE = 186712.8618, R² = 0.7694
-Neural Network: RMSE = 191165.3486, R² = 0.7583

-#6.Model Selection:
-After training and evaluating each model, we select the best-performing model based on RMSE.
-The best model for this project is XGBoost.

-#7.Visualization:
-We plot actual vs. predicted prices for each model to visually inspect their performance.
-Feature importance is plotted for models that provide this information, helping us understand which features are most influential in predicting house prices.

-#8.Feature Relationships:
-We visualize the relationships between all independent features and the target variable (house prices) using scatter plots.
-This helps us understand the correlation between each feature and house prices.

-#9.User Interaction:
-Now, users can predict the house price by providing input for various features such as the number of bedrooms, bathrooms, square footage, and more.
+# House Price Prediction Project

+Welcome to my House Price Prediction project!
+This repository contains a comprehensive solution to predict house prices using various machine learning algorithms.
+Here's a detailed overview of the project:

+## Project Overview

+I have implemented a variety of machine learning models to predict house prices based on a dataset containing detailed features of houses.

+## Project Highlights

+### Data Loading and Preprocessing

+- Loaded the dataset and converted the date column to a datetime object for easier manipulation.
+- Extracted the year and month from the date and dropped unnecessary columns (`id` and `date`).
+- Handled missing values by dropping any rows with NaNs.

+### Feature and Target Separation

+- Split the dataset into features (`X`) and the target variable (`y`), where `y` represents the house price.

+### Train-Test Split

+- Split the data into training and testing sets to evaluate model performance on unseen data.

+### Model Training and Evaluation

+- Defined a helper function `evaluate_model()` to train each model and calculate RMSE and R² scores for evaluation.
+- Implemented the following models:
+  - Linear Regression
+  - Decision Tree
+  - Random Forest
+  - XGBoost
+  - Support Vector Machine (SVR)
+  - k-Nearest Neighbors
+  - Neural Networks (using Keras and TensorFlow)

+### Model Performance

+- **Linear Regression**: RMSE = 212036.1654, R² = 0.7026
+- **Decision Tree**: RMSE = 211372.5139, R² = 0.7045
+- **Random Forest**: RMSE = 150257.8166, R² = 0.8507
+- **XGBoost**: RMSE = 142414.6545, R² = 0.8658 **(Best Model)**
+- **Support Vector Machine**: RMSE = 400942.5278, R² = -0.0634
+- **k-Nearest Neighbors**: RMSE = 186712.8618, R² = 0.7694
+- **Neural Network**: RMSE = 191165.3486, R² = 0.7583

+### Model Selection

+- Selected the best-performing model based on RMSE, which is XGBoost.

+### Visualization

+- Plotted actual vs. predicted prices for each model to visually inspect their performance.
+- Visualized feature importance for models that provided this information to understand which features influence house prices the most.

+### Feature Relationships

+- Visualized the relationships between all independent features and the target variable (house prices) using scatter plots to explore correlations.

+### User Interaction

+- Implemented user interaction to predict house prices based on input features such as number of bedrooms, bathrooms, and square footage.

+## Getting Started

+To get started with this project, clone the repository and follow the instructions in the `README.md` file to set up your environment and run the code.

+## Technologies Used

+- Python
+- Scikit-learn
+- XGBoost
+- TensorFlow
+- Keras
+- Matplotlib
+- Pandas
+- NumPy